facebookarchive/xctool/README.md

 * __Make sure simulators run in a GUI context__.

-  If you are running xctool in continuous integration, the user account calling xctool **must** have an active GUI context.
+  If you are running `xctool` in continuous integration, the user account calling `xctool` **must** have an active GUI context.
   If not, the simulator will fail to start with a cryptic warning.
+Note that the same holds true with `xcodebuild`...this is not `xctool` specific.

   For more information, see [this post by Jason Jarrett](http://staxmanade.com/2015/01/setting-jenkins-up-to-run-xctool-and-xcode-simulator-tests/).